Nemus-Project/magpie-python/abstract.md

 ## Main Abstract

     There exist online tools for deriving modes for physical acoustic system, but they are rarely extensive and open source.
-Our goal is to create a tool that is accessible, easy to use and free open source software.
+Our goal (\SDcomment: maybe "The aim of this project" instead?) is to create a tool that is accessible, easy to use and free open source software.
 EigenPlate is software developed as part of the Numerical Restoration of Historical Musical Instruments [NEMUS] project.
 EigenPlate is derived from a MATLAB source tool developed to derive mode shapes and mode frequencies from parameterised physical properties of an isotropic thin plate.